jrandj/java-11/README.md

 ### Understanding Modules

 1. JAR files are used to package multiple classes into a file and deliver the file as an application to users.
 A JAR file is a zip file with a special directory named META-INF.
 This directory contains one or more files with MAINIFEST.MF always being one of them.
-The manifest contains extra information about the JAR file such as the version of Java used to build the file, and hte class with the *main()* method.
-Each line in hte manifest is a key/value pair seperated by a colon.
+The manifest contains extra information about the JAR file such as the version of Java used to build the file, and the class with the *main()* method.
+Each line in the manifest is a key/value pair seperated by a colon.

 1. Packaging classes into a JAR file without a well thought out plan can give rise to unwieldy applications that are difficult to update and/or reuse.
 JAR files also make it difficult to use part of an application without having the whole set of JAR files.
 Various Java community projects such as Ant, Maven, and Graven have attempted to provide a way of managing these issues.